GMOD/jbrowse/README.md

 ## Note: If you are using plugins or installing from GitHub

 You may need to use node <=14 (e.g. node >=15 may fail) due to node-sass not compiling on newer node versions easily.
 See https://github.com/GMOD/jbrowse/pull/1607 for details

-2025 update: The latest master branch on GitHub removed node-sass so can be built with newer versions of node.js e.g. node 22 (not node 23 yet though)
+2025 update: The latest master branch on GitHub removed node-sass so can be built with newer versions of node.js e.g. node 22 (not node 23 yet though).
+You may need to run `export NODE_OPTIONS=--openssl-legacy-provider` before `./setup.sh` however

 # Installing JBrowse